-The foot is made up of 26 bones, 33 joints and more than 100 muscles, tendons and ligaments.
+It’s important to know that the foot is made up of twenty six bones, thirty three joints and more than one hundred muscles, tendons and ligaments.
 Biomechanical problems affecting the feet can increase stresses within the foot structure creating pain.
 An Orthotic works by forcing your foot into its most anatomically aligned position.
 Medical research has shown that prescribed orthotics correct the abnormal position of the lower limb – bones, muscles, tendons and ligaments – thereby allowing correct functioning of the joints, improving balance and posture.
 Therefore enhancing performance and prevents further wear and tear of the joints, helping avoid injury.

 Improving the kinetic chain

 Pronated feet cause the knees to come together into a knocked-knee stance, medically known as genu valgus.
-This affects the angle of the hip, forcing the femur (thigh bone) to angle inward from the hip, which is medically known as coxa vara.
+This affects the angle of the hip thus forcing the femur (thigh bone) to angle inward from the hip (medically known as coxa vara).
 The faulty angulation of the hips and knees then destabilizes the pelvis, which also affects overall posture and the spine.

 Use of orthotics can theoretically correct the foot pronation which can destabilize the knees, pelvis, and low back.

 The aim for our chiropractors at Chiro & Sports Med with Foot orthotics is to help correct dysfunctional biomechanics and therefore:

 - To relieve pressure and improve the overall biomechanical function of the foot

 - Improve pelvic alignment